Latin American and Caribbean Studies - Requirements

 To earn a 15 credit Latin American and Caribbean Studies minor, students (1) complete four three-credit courses and one capstone seminar, and (2) must demonstrate proficiency in one of the following languages: Spanish, French, or Portuguese.
-The four courses, from a range of fifteen disciplines, must be exclusively or substantially concerned with Latin American and/or the Caribbean.
+The four courses, from a range of fifteen disciplines listed below, must be exclusively or substantially concerned with Latin American and/or the Caribbean.
 A maximum of 3 courses from any one discipline may be counted toward the minor.
-A Capstone Seminar, selected from LAC 300, 301, 373 and 399 is required of all minors in their junior or senior year.
+A Capstone Seminar, selected from LAC 300, 301, 373 and 399, is required of all minors in their junior or senior year.

 Student may demonstrate language proficiency when they pass SP 211, FR 211, or PG 211.

 Students are also encouraged to do an internship in a Latin American or Caribbean country (see LAC 373 description in Course Offerings).
 Funding assistance for internships and research abroad is available through inquiry with the LACS Program directors.